DaleFielding/b-boulder/README.md

     Is based on users stories, visitor goals, client objectives and developer objectives; As above.
 * #### Scope
     I have listed the possible features below and ranked 1-5 in level of importance/relevance to user needs (1 being most important and viable/feasible):
-    * Classes for children and adults (1)
+    * Classes for children and adults (1).
-    * Location/map (1)
+    * Location/map (1).
-    * Site navigation (1)
+    * Site navigation (1).
-    * Accessibility (1)
+    * Accessibility (1).
-    * Social networking information and links (1)
+    * Social networking information and links (1).
-    * Wellbeing services; Ice baths, osteopathy, stretching/warm up/cool down area (1)
+    * Wellbeing services; Ice baths, osteopathy, stretching/warm up/cool down area (1).
-    * Logo (1)
+    * Logo (1).
-    * Slogan (2)
+    * Slogan (2).
-    * Booking information for (2)
+    * Booking information (2).
-    * Safety information (2)
+    * Safety information (2).
-    * Images/gallery (2)
+    * Images/gallery (2).
-    * Background image (2)
+    * Background image (2).
-    * Video footage (3)
+    * Video footage (3).
-    * Fully functional calendar for booking (4)
+    * Fully functional calendar for booking (4).
-    * Animated climber that climbs up and down on the side of the page when scrolling (5)
+    * Animated climber that climbs up and down on the side of the page when scrolling (5).
-    * Bar to indicate current level of busyness (5)
+    * Bar to indicate current level of busyness (5).

 Following research and review of scope, I had decided not to include:
 * The animated climber - I believe this would distract from the content, would require levels of JavaScript that are outside of the project scope and would take up more time than appropriate for the value provided.
 * Bar to indicate current level of busyness - this would require levels of JavaScript that are outside of the project scope currently, and do not feel it is entirely necessary as far as user/client needs are concerned.
 * Fully functional calendar for bookings - again this will require JavaScript that is outside the scope of this project at this time.
 The client has not indicated that this is an expectation as they generally have a just turn up policy.

-I have including the remaining features within the site, implementing with HTML, CSS, JS and Bootstrap.
+I have included the remaining features within the site; implemented with HTML, CSS, JS and Bootstrap.

 * #### Structure:
     - Consistency:
         - Navigation to each page of the site will be displayed inline (by wording) on the top of each page when in desktop/tablet view.
-This will be reduced into a nested list for the mobile view and will expand to block view when hamburger icon is clicked.
+This will be reduced into a nested list for the mobile view and will expand to block view when the hamburger icon is clicked.
-        - Social networking will be displayed in the form of icons at the bottom of each page, and will open in a separate tab when clicked
+        - Social networking will be displayed in the form of icons at the bottom of each page, and will open in a separate tab when clicked.
         - Content, imagery will have the same consistent flexible Bootstrap grid style across all pages.
-        - Animations etc will act consistently across all pages
+        - Animations etc will act consistently across all pages.
     - Predictability/Learnability:
-        - Content will appear and operate in predictable ways, based on usual site interactions
+        - Content will appear and operate in predictable ways, based on usual site interactions.
         - Accessibility; making text readable and understandable, providing text alternatives/captions for screen readers etc.
-        - Semantic HTML will be used throughout
+        - Semantic HTML will be used throughout.
-        - Clicking on the logo will direct to the homepage
+        - Clicking on the logo will direct to the homepage.
     - Visibility:
         - All elements will be made visible on all devices where appropriate, discoverable and will include content hinting.
     - Feedback:
-        - Hover events for each link
+        - Hover events for each link.

 * #### Skeleton:
-    * Habits and conventions; users will navigate through the site by scrolling down the pages, through links in the navbar, media within the pages, icons and links within the footer (at the bottom)
+    * Habits and conventions; users will navigate through the site by scrolling down the pages, through links in the navbar, media within the pages, icons and links within the footer (at the bottom).

   * ##### Wireframes: